Volcano Boarding in Nicaragua

 I had hiked up a volcano before, but this was an active volcano, and we went sledding down it.
 Add it to your list!

-group photo while riding an hour to the volcano.
+group photo of three travelers while riding a truck enroute to the volcano.

 Tip: If you go, it’s an hour ride to the volcano.
 You’ll be constantly ducking and avoiding tree branches, so keep alert!